Social Work and Gerontology

 The following form is a guide for planning your Social Work curriculum with your advisor.
 Indicate semester/year for all courses planned to be taken.
 Note that some courses may not be offered each semester.
 The required Social Work courses during junior and senior years are noted in the planner.
 It is highly recommended that all your Sophia Requirements be met by the end of your junior year.

-The four-year planner below illustrates the Social Work required courses only that satisfy the Sophia requirements.
+The four-year plan below illustrates the Social Work required courses only that satisfy the Sophia requirements.
 For example, the LO1 Professional Arts, and LO3 Social Responsibility A and LO3 Social Responsibility B is included in the following SW required courses: SW 202, SW 235 and SW 340.
 This would count as both a required course and a Sophia requirement.
 In addition, the SW 202 also includes the LO2 Women’s Voices, and if taken in the first semester of your first year, it is a Critical Thinking course as well.
 The SW 340 also satisfies the LO3 Intercultural Competence A as well.

 Courses may overlap with some of the same Sophia attributes, but there are others that meet the Global Learning A, Social Science II, or the Academic Experiential Learning requirements.
 The SW 238 course includes the LO1 Professional Arts, LO3 Social Responsibility A and LO3 Global Learning A, while the SW 334 includes the LO1 Social Science II, LO3 Social Responsibility A, and LO3 Social Responsibility B. Senior Year, the SW 487 course counts as a LO3 Academic Experiential Learning, too!